efigenioluiz/ifsuap_cli/README.md

 - **Login Automation**: Automatically logs into the SUAP system using environment variables for your username and password.
 - **Fetch Disciplines**: Retrieves a list of disciplines available in the SUAP system, including their IDs and names.
 - **Fetch Students**: Fetches a list of students enrolled in a given discipline, showing their names and SUAP IDs.
-(NOT WORK YET)

 ## 📦 Installation